compose-spec/compose-spec/spec.md

 ```

 ### command
-`command` override the the default command declared by container image (i.e. by Dockerfile's `CMD`).
+`command` override the the default command declared by the container image (i.e. by Dockerfile's `CMD`).
 ```
 command: bundle exec thin -p 3000
 ```